 Determine your purpose and priorities.
-Do you want UVB, UVA, or both?
+For example, do you want UVB, UVA, or both?
 Are you open to using UVC later on?
 If so, select combo bulbs and lamps.

 Ask yourself, “What watt UVB bulb do I need for a bearded dragon?”
 Well, that depends on the UVB penetration you want.

 Small enclosures do well with Zoo Med Repti Sun 5.0.
 It provides sufficient lighting and is a great choice if you want to provide specific spots for lighting.
 Consider purchasing a pack to save more money.

 Larger terrariums will do better with Zoo Med Repti Sun T8 10.0.
 Place it front and center, and you will be assured steady UVB lighting no matter which spot your pet bearded dragon may choose to bask or lounge in.